gaurdeveloper1916/admin_dashboard_peptalkindia/README.md

-React Shadcn Admin Dashboard
+React PeptalkAdmin Dashboard
-🚀 React Shadcn Admin Dashboard is a next-generation, fully responsive dashboard crafted for developers and businesses seeking a powerful, intuitive, and customizable solution.
+🚀 React PeptalkAdmin Dashboard is a next-generation, fully responsive dashboard crafted for developers and businesses seeking a powerful, intuitive, and customizable solution.
 This project highlights the integration of must-have features like a Kanban board, data tables, analytics charts, event calendar, messaging system, user/product management, and dynamic theming — everything you need to kickstart your admin panel with confidence.

 🌟 Key Features
 Kanban Board: Streamline project workflows with an intuitive drag-and-drop Kanban board for tasks and activities.